sul-dlss-labs/estimation/template.md

 ## Contributors (Team)

-The team that would likely do the work should ideally be the same people providing the estimate.
-Estimates are of higher quality when multiple engineers participate:
+Estimates are of higher quality when multiple parties participate.
+List here the people who contributed to the estimation:

 * A
 * List
 * Of
 * Contributors

+The team that would likely do the work should ideally be the same people providing the estimate, but we acknowledge that this is not always the case so it is not assumed here that the contributors above are the people who would be doing the work being estimated.

 ## Time Spent